CS/IT Gate Yearwise

 Let G be an edge-weighted undirected graph with positive edge weights.
 Suppose a positive constant a is added to the weight of every edge.
 Which ONE of the following statements is TRUE about the minimum spanning trees (MSTs) and shortest paths (SPs) in G before and after the edge weight update?

-Every MST remains an MST, and SPs need not remain SPs.
+The correct answer is Option C - Every MST remains an MST, but shortest paths need not remain shortest paths.

 A meld operation on two instances of a data structure combines them into one single instance of the same data structure.
 Consider the following data structures: